 Do you feel the need for speed?
 You should, because site speed plays a big role in SEO and providing a good user experience.

-If your website speed isn’t cutting it, there are some quick fixes you can do to get up to scratch in no time.
+Here are some quick fixes that you can do to get your website page speed up to scratch in no time.

 1. Run a website speed test.

-First thing’s first: find out how you shape up in the speed stakes.
-Google’s speed test tool – PageSpeed Insights – is a free tool that you can use to check any URL to test its performance.
-It provides results for how well your site works on both desktop and mobile devices, and it even gives suggestions about what could be slowing down your site speed – so it’s a handy starting point.
+PageSpeed Insights is a free Google tool that you can use to check the speed and performance of any webpage.
+It will show you how well your site works on both desktop and mobile devices, and it will even give suggestions about what could be slowing down your page speed – so it’s a handy starting point.